-Perfectly juicy and tender Sous Vide Pork Chops are so flavorful from rosemary garlic seasoning, bacon slices, and a quick sear in butter.
-Cook pork chops sous vide for the best results every time!
+Perfect every time – juicy and tender Sous Vide Pork Chops are so flavorful from rosemary garlic seasoning, bacon slices, and a quick sear in butter.
+These bacon-wrapped pork chops are out of this world!

 - 📋 Recipe